michaelb/sniprun/README.md

 "  but you'll compile sniprun at every update & will need the rust toolchain
 ```

+(Manual)

+I trust you know what you're doing, just don't forget to run `./install.sh`, or alternatively, `cargo build --release`.

 ![](ressources/visual_assets/760091.png)
 ## Usage

 (you can of course see `:help sniprun` once installed)

-You can do basically two things: **run** (your code selection) and **stop** it (in the rare occasions it crashes, it takes too long or sniprun crashes).
+You can do basically two things: **run** your code selection and **stop** it (in the rare occasions it crashes, it takes too long or sniprun crashes).
 You'll probably be using only the first one, but the second can come in handy.

 #### Running